 Great science means sharing knowledge and resources to work faster and achieve more.

 Academic collaborations are a rich source of creativity and scientific talent.
-Pooling resources and expertise can help the UK life sciences community to find and develop more new medicines and vaccines than by working in isolation.
+Pooling resources and expertise can help the UK life sciences community to find and develop new medicines and vaccines.
 It’s what we call our “R&D ecosystem”.

-Today, Pfizer contributes to more than 300 research collaborations and strategic alliances across the UK.
-Through these partnerships, we work with scientists, academics and clinicians to deliver world leading scientific research.
+Pfizer contributes to over a hundred research collaborations and strategic alliances across the UK.1 Through these partnerships, we work with scientists, academics and clinicians to deliver world leading scientific research.

 We are part of a collaboration that aims to speed up the exome sequencing of 500,000 UK participants.

 An early-stage partnering model that fosters collaborative relationships with selected academic institutions in key hubs of scientific excellence.